plone/training/docs/theming/theme_scratch.md

 ## Create theme

-In the next steps we're going to add a theme to our package.
+In the next steps, we're going to add a theme to our package.
 We'll use [plonecli] for that again.
 We use the template `theme_basic` here.

 Step into the package directory: